SixLabors/docs/articles/imagesharp/formatconversion.md

 # Convert Between Formats

 Format conversion is one of the most common reasons people adopt ImageSharp in the first place.
-The nice part is that you usually do not have to think in terms of format-to-format adapters; you load into ImageSharp's common image model, make any changes you need, and then save with the target encoder.
+The nice part is that you usually do not have to think in terms of format-to-format adapters; you load into ImageSharp's common image model, make any changes you need, and then save to the destination path, stream, or encoder.

 That decode-and-re-encode flow is not a blind one.
 Once an image is loaded, the processing pipeline works with format-agnostic pixel data, while the metadata layer still carries enough information for the destination format to choose the best representation it supports.

+For common conversions, saving to a destination path or format is intentionally useful.
+ImageSharp combines the decoded image, bridged metadata, pixel information, and registered encoder defaults to produce strong automated output.
+Use explicit encoders when your application has a specific output policy to express, not because the default conversion path is something to avoid.

 ## How ImageSharp Bridges Formats